SEO Case Study · Organic Search & Lead Tracking

 How I read these results

-Site-wide sessions and key events span all traffic sources, so I treat them as business outcome during the work, not proof that on-page SEO alone caused every gain.
+Site-wide sessions and key events span all traffic sources, so I treat them as the business outcome during the work — not proof that on-page SEO alone caused every gain.
 The directly attributable SEO wins are in Search Console: the homepage moving to position 10.3, and cost pages earning more clicks at higher CTR.
 I also flag the pages that declined rather than quietly dropping them.

 Spotlight